juju4/ansible-pcp/README.md

 This Ansible role has the following features for [PCP (Performance Co-Pilot)](http://pcp.io):

  - Install PCP.
+    * from Netflix repository for apt (only precise, trusty, utopic)
+    * from official distribution repository for yum and other apt cases
  - Install specified Performance Metrics Domain Agents (PMDAs).
  - Bare bone configuration (*real* configuration should be left to user's template files; see **Usage** section below).

+For web interface, can use Graphite, Grafana, Netflix Vector for example.

 ## Role Variables